IBM/telco-network-cloud-drivers/content/user-guides/network-service-design/how-to-design-a-network-service.md

 ## What is a Network Service?

-A Network Service, is a collection of VNF and/or PNF that will be used by Telco Network Cloud Orchestration (TNCO) to instantiate either a complete end-to-end service for a customer or, a significant portion of a customer’s service.
-A network service (NS) is created by using a TNCO Assembly Descriptor.
+A Network Service, is a collection of VNF and/or PNF that will be used by Telco Network Cloud Orchestration (TNC-O) to instantiate either a complete end-to-end service for a customer or, a significant portion of a customer’s service.
+A network service (NS) is created by using a TNC-O Assembly Descriptor.
 The descriptor will compose and reference other Network Services, VNF or PNF.
 Generally, the Network Service will not refer directly to VNFC.

 ![Anatomy of a NS](/images/user-guides/network-service-design/how-to-design-a-network-service/anatomy.png "Anatomy of a NS")